charlieliberati/game-catalog-REST-API/README.md

 ```
 #### Responses
 ##### OK, statuscode 200
-If this response occurs, the user has been sucessfylly logged in and aa access token has been returned.
+If this response occurs, the user has been sucessfylly logged in and an JWT access token for protected endpoints has been returned.

 Response example:
 ```